 That means that the exercise program you started should be continually evolving.

 So it’s important that when you are not in the gym, you set aside some time to look into each client’s program and change them up when needed.

 This can take a lot of time, especially as your client base grows, but it’s an essential task that you cannot ignore.

 Of course, for every new client you gain, you will also need to take the time to draw up a unique training program for them.

 Track potential clients

-In the last point, I mentioned that part of your day-to-day activities should include following up leads for potential clients.
+In the last point, I mentioned that part of your day-to-day activities should include following up on leads for potential clients.